Cryptozoospermia or cryptospermia is a severe alteration of sperm concentration and, therefore, a cause of male infertility.

 - Testicular biopsy

-- The doctor tries to retrieve sperm directly from the testis via testicular biopsy, a technique medically known as Testicular Sperm Extraction (TESE).
+- The doctor tries to retrieve sperm directly from the testis via testicular biopsy, a technique known as Testicular Sperm Extraction (TESE).

 In any case, one should keep in mind that ICSI is the fertility treatment indicated for males with cryptozoospermia.

 FAQs from users

 Can AI be performed if I have cryptozoospermia?

 The answer is no. A semen sample diagnosed as cryptozoospermic is not suitable for artificial insemination (AI) treatment.
 The main reason is that at least 2 million motile spermatozoa are required after sperm capacitation to perform AI.